Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ./lenet_aie_xrt.elf a.xclbin
 ```

 The `lenet_aie_xrt.elf` should execute, and after a few minutes, you should see the output with *TEST PASSED* on the console.
-When this is shown, run the following keyboard command to exit the QEMU instance:
+When this displays, run the following keyboard command to exit the QEMU instance:

 ```
 #To exit QEMU Simulation
-Press CtrlA, let go of the keyboard, and then press x
+Press Ctrl+A, let go of the keyboard, and then press x.
 ```

 </details>